Anson Mount: Academic

 Mount is an adjunct assistant professor at Columbia University, teaching audition technique for graduate actors.

 His non-fiction pieces have been published in the magazines Mosaic, The Daily Beast and Cowboys & Indians, and in the Calgary Herald newspaper.

 Personal life

 On July 8, 2017, Mount announced his engagement to his longtime girlfriend, photographer Darah Trang.
 They were married on February 20, 2018, and have a daughter, who was born in December 2021.
 He is an Episcopalian.

+He is also a member of the board of directors of METI International.